jxnblk/axs/README.md

 ### Basic

-Create components by wrapping the Base component and passing props and `css` prop to add style.
+Create components by wrapping the Base component and passing props and a `css` prop to add style.

 ```jsx
 const Heading = props =>